JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - (Answered) What is the effect of the residual connection in cross attention coming from the decoder?

 It forces the residual bias signal to have the statistics of the decoder rather than the encoder (which actually wouldn't change as the encoder input is typically fixed).
 So, as the generation progresses, the autoregressive decoder has shifting residual bias rather than a static bias from the encoder.

+This is also the mechanism used for attentional blending (or whatever you call the summation and normalization of decoder self attention and cross-prompt attention).

 - (Answered) What is the effect of the key and value vectors coming from the encoder?